- A recent study indicates that climate change is affecting dogs, too, with heavier dogs, and certain breeds at higher risk.

 Consider the ground temperature!
-This is easy to overlook, but think about how hot the pavement can get (put your hand on it to test it out) and ensure your dog doesn’t have to stand on it for any length of time.
+This is easy to overlook, but paved surfaces can get intolerably hot—even hotter than the air temperature.
+Put the back of your hand on the ground to test it out—if you can’t stand it for more than 5-10 seconds, it’s too hot, so ensure your dog doesn’t have to stand on it for any length of time.
 Your dog can burn their paws, and the heat rising from the ground can contribute to overheating a low-slung pet.

 Cooling down a hot dog

 If your dog is showing signs of heat exhaustion, get them out of the heat right away.
 Put them in the shade and run cool water on them, or put a wrapped cold-pack or towel soaked in cool water against their body, near the groin region or neck.
 If you’re putting them in water, be sure it’s not ice cold, as it could lower their temperature too much, and don’t submerge their head in water.
 Pointing a cooling fan at them is also a good idea.

 If you suspect heat stroke, take them to a veterinarian right away.
 Even if you feel you’ve cooled your dog down, you should seek medical attention as the full health impact may not show up right away.
 Dogs who have experienced heat stroke generally need hospitalization for fluid therapy and medication.